 ▼ VIDEO: How to do the ACTIVATOR Technique

-Did you know that there are over 182 independent studies listed on PubMed that identify the benefits of specialized walking poles?
-These benefits include improved core strength, posture, balance, improved confidence for walking; reduced impact on hips and knees and increased endurance!
+Did you know that there are 8 current/recent studies on the ACTIVATOR Poles at hospitals and universities across Canada and at the renowned Royal National Orthopedic Hospital in the UK?
+Benefits may include improved core strength, posture, balance, improved confidence for walking; reduced impact on hips and knees and increased endurance!
 Health Care Professionals are recommending the ACTIVATOR Poles for rehab and many conditions because they were designed by an occupational therapist with eight unique features for increasing safety, performance and stability.
-We hope you enjoy the ACTIVATOR poles that have been built for walking and active living!
+We hope you enjoy the ACTIVATOR Poles that have been built for walking and active living!

 Unique Components of the ACTIVATOR Poles:

 Button-Locking System: An easier and safer method vs turning locking systems.
 200 lbs of weight bearing capacity per pole.
 Maximum suggested weight of user: 300 lbs

 New – Ergonomic CoreGrip (patented): Designed for improving core strengthening while providing greater comfort and supporting the wrist in a neutral position to reduce strain.

 Strapless: To reduce the risk of injuries.
 A study by Knobloch (2006) found the highest rate of injury for Nordic walking is related to the strap.

 Bell Shape Tips: Provides greater stability than boot shape tip

 3 Anti-Vibration Features: Reduces vibration and impact on joints